googlearchive/appengine-vm-fortunespeak-python/README.md

 It extends a traditional Python App Engine application with new functionalities that are unlocked by Managed VMs
-- *Get more CPU and RAM* by running your module on Google Compute Engine VMs
+- *Get more CPU and RAM* by running your App Engine module on Google Compute Engine VMs
     - set GCE machine type in `app.yaml` ([view sources](app.yaml.py#L10))
 - *Escape the sandbox* by writing to files and launching subprocess
     - cache wave file to local disk ([view sources](main.py#L41))